-Developing molecular assays to study circulating tumor DNA
+Developing molecular assays to study circulating tumor DNA in a clinical setting

 Evaluating the clinical utility of circulating tumor DNA in different cancer types